MicrosoftDocs/mesh-docs/mesh/Setup/Content/setup-mesh-portal.md

 :::image type="content" source="../../media/m365-migration-guide/Homepage.png" alt-text="Mesh portal homepage":::

 > [!NOTE]
-> Azure management of Mesh is solely required for Mesh scripting resources.
-For more info on Mesh scripting and Azure, see the [set up cloud scripting infrastructure in Azure](setup-cloud-scripting-infrastructure.md).
+> Azure management of Mesh is solely required for Mesh cloud scripting resources.
+For more info on Mesh cloud scripting and Azure, see the [set up cloud scripting infrastructure in Azure](setup-cloud-scripting-infrastructure.md).

-## Migrating notes

-If you previously created Mesh worlds, uploaded environments, or created events in Azure, you will need to do the following in the Mesh portal:

-- Recreate all Mesh worlds
-- Recreate all Events
-- Reupload all environments

-We are excited to move to M365 and appreciate your patience in this process.

 ## Prerequisites